 ROBERT STRAUSS, MD

-Bob is a Professor of Obstetrics & Gynecology at the University of North Carolina.
-He moved to Chapel Hill in 1996 to complete his training in Maternal-Fetal Medicine.
+Bob is the Cefalo-Bowes Distinguished Professor of Maternal Fetal Medicine at the University of North Carolina at Chapel Hill.
 As a specialist in high-risk obstetrics for over 20 years, he has cared for many women who have experienced loss.
 In addition, through the UNC Center for Maternal and Infant Health, he helps support families with perinatal palliative care needs and their unique journey towards healing.
 Bob and his wife Mary have two children, Ryan and Isabella.
 They lost their 2-month-old daughter, Gabriella, during his medical training in 1998.

 Bob is the Co-Founder and Executive Director of Jane’s Room.
 Jane’s Room is a Non-Profit Organization that supports the design and development of private spaces within the labor and delivery unit of hospitals to support parents and families experiencing pregnancy loss and hardship.
 Bob has been instrumental in creating partnerships with Northwestern Memorial Hospital, Rush University Medical Center, Advocate Christ Medical Center, Advocate Illinois Masonic Medical Center, Northwestern Lake Forest Hospital, Northwest Community Hospital, University of North Carolina Medical Center, Advocate Lutheran General Hospital, and Children’s Memorial Hermann Hospital.
 Prior to Jane’s Room, Bob was Co-Founder and Managing Partner of an executive recruiting firm based in Chicago, IL.